yunethiri/Stocks-MultiAgent/README.md

-# Stocks Multi-Agent System
+# Stocks Multi-Agent

-This project is a multi-agent system for analyzing Apple stock data using a combination of specialized agents.
+This project is a multi-agent for analyzing Apple stock data using a combination of specialized agents.
 These agents perform tasks such as intent classification, sentiment analysis, document retrieval, and visualization.
 The system is containerized using Docker and orchestrated with Docker Compose.

 ## Environment Variables